 Landscapers, the water delivery, the fleet of truck drivers, pest control, the catering company…Contractors’ services are vital to businesses’ day-to-day operations.
-Yet the constant flow of new people on a company’s premises introduces inherent risks.
-The security challenges surrounding contractors is one any business should take very, very seriously.
+Yet the constant flow of new people on a company's premises introduces inherent risks.
+The security challenges surrounding contractor compliance is one any business should take very, very seriously.

 Contractors are some of the most frequent visitors to business premises.
 They include anyone who sets foot on a facility to conduct business but is not a direct employee of the company.
 Compliance for contractors was set in place to ensure they are qualified to perform their duties and pose no threat to business operations.

 With ever-increasing and changing regulatory and compliance requirements - particularly prevalent in highly regulated industries – the ability to efficiently verify contractor credentials and track their presence on-site is a key facet of any organization’s security infrastructure.